Posts

 With the SQL Server Standard Developer edition feature in SQL Server 2025, we see the same execution plan in dev, test, and production when we use the Standard edition for production.
 In this case, we don’t have batch mode, and you will see we use a hash join, which is not ideal for a small number of records for our filter.

-SQL Server 2025’s Standard Developer edition is a vital tool for any organization that values consistency and reliability across its database environments.
+In summary, SQL Server 2025’s Standard Developer edition is a vital tool for any organization that values consistency and reliability across its database environments.
 Using the much more affordable standard edition of SQL Server empowers developers to test confidently, knowing that what works in development will also work in production—no more unpleasant feature surprises at go-live.

 Join Our Newsletter